teancom/flareboard/README.md

 ## Configuration

+There are three ways of configuring the script.
+Via the command-line arguments documented in the previous section, via a config file, or by editing the script directly.
+In order of priority, it will use command-line options, then config file, and then the hard-coded config hash in the script.

-You can edit the config hash right in the script, or you can create a config file in your home directory named .flareboard.rc.
-If you create a config, that will override the hash created in the script, which is good because it's prepopulated with example data.
+You can edit the config hash right in the script, or you can create a config file in your home directory named **.flareboard.rc**.
 It is *highly* recommended to use a config file.

 ### :title
 The title that will show up on your status board